 The cornerstone of UTI treatment in cats is antibiotics.
 Based on the results of the urinalysis and urine culture, we will prescribe a specific antibiotic that targets the particular bacteria causing the urinary tract infection in your cat.

 During the course of this treatment step, make sure to follow our vet’s schedule for your cat’s UTI treatment.
-This helps fully eliminate the bacteria and help your cat recover.
+This helps fully eliminate the bacteria and helps your cat recover.
 Additionally, make sure to monitor your cat for any possible side effects, such as vomiting or diarrhea.

 Pain Management